GorkaFS13/GorkaFS13/README.md

 ## About me

-I'm a 3rd-year Artificial Intelligence student at the **University of the Basque Country (UPV/EHU)**.
+I'm a 4th-year Artificial Intelligence student at the **University of the Basque Country (UPV/EHU)**.

+I recently completed a 3-month internship building **production AI agents**: multi-agent systems with LangGraph, a computer-use desktop companion in Rust/Tauri, MCP integrations and systematic LLM evaluation.

-I’m interested in building and understanding intelligent systems, especially combining different areas of AI such as **deep learning, language models and optimization algorithms**.
+I'm interested in building and understanding intelligent systems, especially combining different areas of AI such as **deep learning, language models and optimization algorithms**.

 My main areas of interest are:

+- 🤖 **AI Agents** — multi-agent systems (LangGraph), MCP, computer use, tool design and evaluation
 - 🧠 **Machine Learning & Deep Learning** — model training, evaluation and comparison
 - 💬 **Natural Language Processing** — transformers, fine-tuning vs prompting
 - 👁️ **Computer Vision** — pose estimation and neural architectures
 - ⚙️ **Optimization & Metaheuristics** — heuristic search, genetic algorithms

-I'm currently looking for an **internship in AI** where I can apply these skills in real-world problems and continue learning.

 ---